imivi/se-blueprinter/README.md

 4. Export to `public/cubes.glb`
 5. Re-create the block signatures (steps below)

-### Create block signatures
+### Update block signatures

 1. Run the webapp in debug mode: http://localhost:5173/se-blueprinter?debug=true
 2. Load any example model
-3. Select "slopes (fast)" scan mode
 4. In the debug panel, click on `copy signatures`
-5. Paste the signatures in `src/blocks/block-signatures-3x3x3.json`
+5. Paste the signatures in `src/blocks/block-signatures-38.json`
-6. Switch to "slopes (best)" scan mode
-7. Again `copy signatures`
-8. Paste the signatures in `src/blocks/block-signatures-4x4x4.json`